 Then Jesus was sent to the great Pilate.
 Jesus was standing in front of Pilate because Caiaphas accused Him of blasphemy.
-He asked He Christ if He is the Son of the Blessed One.
-“For what have you given Him to me, what guilt have you given Him?”
+He asked He Christ if He was the Son of the Blessed One.
+“For what have you given Him to me?
+What guilt have you given Him?”
 Pilate asked them and also mentioned. , If He were not a wrongdoer, I would not have given Him to you.”

 Pilate asked Jesus several times: “Are you the King of the Jews?
 Speak of yourself!
 Do you say this of yourself, or did they tell you of me?
 What have you done?
 Your people and your priests have given you to me.
 Don’t you know that I have the power to deliver you, and I have the power to crucify you?”

 And Jesus answered Pilate: “You would have no power over Me if My Father would not give it to you.
 He has delivered me into your hand, and also, My kingdom is not of this world.
 If my kingdom were of this world, My servants would have fought for me, and I would not have been condemned to death!”
 So Pilate asked Jesus if is Him a king, and Jesus answered yes.

 Claudia Procula dream

 The Jews chose to release Barabbas and crucify Jesus.
 But Pilate’s wife, Claudia Procula, told him not to do anything to this man because she had suffered much from last night’s dream.
 Claudia asked Pilate to defend Him.
 Pontius knew in his heart that he could not support Christ; this is why Pilate then gave him to the Jews to crucify, saying that he did not want to be responsible for the blood of this innocent man.